• Skip to primary navigation

 Instructions

-• Remove the bottoms of the chard stems from just below the leaf, and reserve for another use (see below note).
 Slice the leaves horizontally into one-inch wide ribbons, and add to the boiling water.
-Reduce to a simmer and cook for 5 minutes, or until well wilted.
+Reduce to a simmer and cook for 5 minutes, or until the leaves are very wilted.
 (You may need to do this in batches.)
-Strain, and when cool enough to handle, squeeze as much water out as possible.
-Set aside.

 • Add the remaining tablespoon of olive oil to a sauté pan over medium heat, and sauté the onion until soft, about 10 minutes.
 Stir in the garlic and cook an additional minute.

 • In a large mixing bowl, whisk together the cheeses, milk, eggs, salt, pepper, and nutmeg until well combined.
-Fold in the chard, tomatoes, cooked quinoa, and sautéed onions, and scrape into a casserole dish using a spatula.
-Bake for 30 minutes, or until bubbling.

 • Melt the butter in the sauté pan and add the breadcrumbs and pine nuts.
 Sauté until lightly toasted, about two minutes.
 Spread across the top of the baked casserole.
 Add a little Parmesan cheese for garnish on top.